 - The applicant must hold a valid, active U.S. medical license at the time of application.

-- Candidates holding or awarded R01s at the time of application are not eligible to apply.
+- Candidates holding or awarded R01s (or R01-equivalent grants such as the DP2 and DP5) at the time of application are not eligible to apply.

 - The applicant must commit to spending 80% of their time conducting research.
 [In rare unique circumstances, the CIA Committee may consider an applicant with a very modest reduction of 80% protected time if their Department Chair can provide a compelling reason explaining why a waiver of the 80% requirement should be granted, what percentage of effort will be guaranteed, and what safeguards will be put in place to make sure the individual’s research will not be compromised by their clinical/administrative activities.]

 - The applicant is required to apply in conjunction with a Mentor who is established in the field of clinical translational cancer research, cancer prevention and/or epidemiology and can provide the critical guidance needed during the period of the award.
-No more than two Damon Runyon Clinical Investigators will be funded to work with the same Mentor at any given time.
+No more than two Damon Runyon Clinical Investigators will be funded to work with the same Mentor at any given time (including Co-Mentors).

-- Candidates may apply up to three times during this eligibility period.
+- Candidates may apply up to two times during this eligibility period.

-- Only one application will be accepted from a Mentor per review session (including Co-Mentorships).
+- Only one application will be accepted from a Mentor per review session (including Co-Mentors).

 2014 - Stephen T. Oh, MD, PhD